 • Keep all records related to the maintenance of the project.

-How much does this contract bond cost?
+How much does a warranty bond cost?

 • Size of the project